We have arrived in the opening chapter of this new decade, in the year of wellness. Welcome to twenty-twenty.

 In 2020, technology is the prime-time player helping agencies support the wellness of clients and employees alike.
 The modern use of data permits them to do so with precision.

-Focusing on key data points for client care, and employing such solutions as remote patient monitoring, has been proven to reduce readmissions to hospital.
+Focusing on key data points for client care, and employing such solutions has been proven to reduce readmissions to hospital.
 In fact, we helped prove this in a study on the two most common causes of hospitalizations: chronic obstructive pulmonary disease and heart failure.
 Each trip to the hospital for someone living with a chronic illness impairs their prognosis and threatens their outcomes – keeping them safe at home is a major aspect of every wellness strategy.